Smart Labs Now Logo

 Understanding Abnormal Results

-• High Platelet Count: This could be a sign of an underlying issue, such as a bone marrow disorder.
+This could indicate an underlying issue, such as a bone marrow disorder.

 Common Conditions Associated with Abnormal CBC Results